 The review of trends and risks are an important annual activity as part of strategy planning of successful organisations.

 A handy process is to start with a list of trends or risks.
 For each trend or risk, ask what effect it might have on your organisation.
 These items could be positive or negative and you might have many for each.

-Each item should be rated by its likely impact on the organisation, being high, medium or low.
+Each item should be rated by its likely impact on the organisation: being high, medium or low.
 Deal with the high impact items and ignore the low impact ones.
-Secondly it should be rated as strategic, tactical or operational, which will determine if it is a board, executive or staff issues.
-The mitigation of a negative impact or the leverage off a positive impact should then be determined and enacted in the organisation.
+Secondly, it should be rated as strategic, tactical or operational, which will determine if it is a board, executive or staff issues.
+The mitigation of a negative impact or the leverage of a positive impact should then be determined and enacted in the organisation.

-These trends or risks can come from many sources.
-I have for many years used a trend TEMPLE.
+These trends or risks come from many sources.
+For many years, I have used a trend acronym: TEMPLE.
 TEMPLE standing for Technology, Economic, Management, Politics, Legal and Environmental.

-The World Economic Forum has just released its global risks for 2017 which could be used for such a review.
+The World Economic Forum just released its global risks for 2017 which we can use for such a review.

 The top five risks in terms of likelihood included;

 - Large scale involuntary migration